AWS Route 53 Pricing Guide: Route 53 Cost Calculator Inputs and DNS Query Modeling

 - Health checks: count them, and confirm whether you have per-endpoint checks, multi-region checks, or checks per record.

 Use AWS Route 53 Cost Calculator for a simple zones + queries + health checks model.
-Then refine query volume using metrics/logs from a representative time window.
+Then bring in measured query volume from the estimate guide rather than guessing from generic application traffic.

 - Baseline scenario: a typical week (exclude outage windows and launch days).